Town Planner

 Subdivision Waiver Request Form

-- In all instances, the Board must make findings that the criteria of the Land Use Ordinance and State subdivision laws will be met with the granting of any requested waiver(s).
+• In all instances, the Board must make findings that the criteria of the Land Use Ordinance and State subdivision laws will be met with the granting of any requested waiver(s).
 Those findings will be based on the applicant providing the Board with documentation supporting the waiver request.
 It is the burden of the applicant to convince the Board that granting a waiver is in the interests of the Town as well as the applicant based on objective information provided by the applicant with the waiver request.
-A separate waiver request form with supporting documentation is required for each and every waiver request of the applicant.

 Final Plan Application